newtfire/textAnalysis-Hub/Class-Examples/Python/NLTK-exercise.md

     * For this assignment, just start with one file you've set in your workspace, stored as `.txt` .
          * In case you need to prepare this, we'll show you how to pull just the text you want from XML files and output as text via XSLT.
 Here's [an example in the textAnalysis-Hub](https://github.com/newtfire/textAnalysis-Hub/tree/main/Class-Examples/Python/xml-to-text-for-python).
          * Moving to processing a directory of files requires a little more setup and a function to move through them: we'll set that up next time.
-    * Write a Python program that opens a text file and practices at least three different kinds of NLP analysis that you're learning in these chapters.
-Write scripts that help you explore the language in your text following Chs.
+    * **Write a Python program that opens your text file** and practices at least three different kinds of NLP analysis that you're learning in these chapters.
+          * For NLTK to work on this file, you need to prepare it as a list of tokens, and prepare it as a special NLTK Text Object: Here's [a starter Python file](https://github.com/newtfire/textAnalysis-Hub/blob/main/Class-Examples/Python/nltkStarter-yourOwnFile.py) to help show you how to do that.
+     * With your new file open and working as an NLTK Text Object, write scripts that help you explore the language in your text following Chs.
 1 and 2.
 You could:
          * Check the **lexical diversity** of the file.
               * How does this compare to other files?
 You could try looking at a second project file and test *its* lexical diversity in order to compare it, or compare it against one of the NLTK sample texts.
       *  Look for words most **similar** to a word you're interested in.